Online Teaching Certification

 Faculty will receive a DSU digital badge/certificate upon certification that can be posted on LinkedIn or other social media/network space.
 Other digital badges can also be earned successful completion of other professional development activities.

-Beginning Summer 2018, one or more sessions will be scheduled to effectively accommodate the certification needs of faculty assigned to teach online sections.
+One or more sessions will be scheduled each semester to effectively accommodate the certification needs of faculty assigned to teach online.
 Based upon demand/need, additional sessions will be made available.

 Upon completion of the course, faculty will be enrolled into an Online Teaching Community, where best practices will be showcased from other DSU faculty, expectations and standards will be reinforced, and ongoing dialogue facilitated based upon community needs and interests.
 Learning community groups will be formed around disciplines and/or topics.